On & Off Campus Worship

 Being Peace (Interfaith)

-Praying with and for the Earth.
+Pray with and for the Earth.
 Includes meditation for transmitting the energy of love and healing peace.
-Led by Chaplain, Spiritual Life's Better Together Interfaith Allies, and Soul Friends (ecumenical Christian).
+Led by the College Chaplain, Spiritual Life's Better Together Interfaith Allies, and Soul Friends ecumenical Christian student leaders.

-You can approach these breath and energy centered practices like qigong (a tai chi like flow) in a prayerful or secular ways (i.e. consent to letting the universe and/or the Divine breathe and pray inside you).
+You can approach these breath practices in a prayerful or secular ways (i.e. consent to letting the universe and/or the Divine breathe and pray inside you).

 Shabbat and other Jewish observances are run through Cornell's Hillel with support from the Cornell College Chaplain as a Hillel advisor.
-Amid Coronavirus we will gather outside for Shabbat prayers and light refreshment.
-We'll turn to Zoom for cold/wet weather.
-Ongoing open meetings and special observances such as a Rosh Hashanah and Passover are open to all regardless of belief or background.
+Ongoing open meetings and special observances such as a Rosh Hashanah and Passover are open to all, regardless of belief or background.
 Contact Hillel for more information.

 Students are also encouraged to participate in services at Temple Judah (Cedar Rapids) just down the road, or Agudas Acheim (Iowa City).